Freedom of Information and Subject Access Requests

 A request for access to personal data is known as a Subject Access Request (SAR).
-You have a statutory right of access to personal data about yourself under the Data Protection Act 1998, although certain exemptions apply.
+You have a statutory right of access to personal data about yourself under the General Data Protection Regulation, although certain exemptions apply.
 The right of access is to personal data held on computer or on structured manual files and you are entitled to be informed whether any personal data concerning yourself is being held by the “data controller” i.e., Cafcass, and, if so:

 - to be given a description of the data in question

 - to be told for what purposes the data is processed